pyRegistryStore - Or how to create a register of objects

 Starting...

-Any CI / CD automation has reference books, registries, test environments, analyzers, source code control systems, and this is all controlled by the orchestrator.
+Any CI / CD automation has reference books, registries, test environments, analyzers, source code control systems, and this is all controlled by the orchestra's system.

 Our small group prepares and tests images of virtual machines + development of Ansible roles for installing the necessary software according to the role model.